How Do I Know If My Soon-to-Be-Ex-Spouse Is Hiding Assets?

 Dividing Property in Divorce

-Dividing property in a Maryland divorce can be done a couple of different ways.
+Dividing property in a Maryland divorce can be done in a couple of different ways.
 For example, a court can grant a divorce by mutual consent, meaning the parties’ control how to divide their property.
 Many prefer this over going to court and having a judge decide who gets what.

 However, if parties cannot agree, then the court will decide how the marital assets should be divided, and state law — not the parties’ wishes — will control how a judge makes those decisions.